nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The `UpdateCommand` is responsible for updating the status of an existing application for a specific company.
+The `update` command is responsible for updating the status of an existing application for a specific company.
 When a user wants to modify the application status (e.g., changing from "APPLIED" to "INTERVIEWED"), this command is invoked.

 The following methods and operations are involved:

-* `UpdateCommand#execute()` — Updates the status of the specified `Application` for a particular `Company`.
+* `UpdateCommand#execute(Model model)` — Updates the status of the specified `Application` for a particular `Company`.
 * `Model#setCompany(Company targetCompany, Company updatedCompany)` — Replaces the old company in the model with the updated company containing the modified application.
-* `Model#commitAddressBook()` — Commits the modified address book state.
+* `AddressBook#setCompany(Company target, Company editedCompany)` — Commits the changes to the address book.

 ##### Example usage scenario: